Lines of Credit vs. Credit Cards: Two Types of Revolving Credit For Your Business

 Pretty much all credit cards have a monthly repayment schedule (including both personal credit cards and business credit cards).

-One other nice feature of credit cards?
+Another nice feature of credit cards?
 Just about every credit company will report your activity to credit bureaus, meaning you can improve your credit score by using and repaying your credit card.

 (Of course, if you make late payments or miss payments, this could end up hurting your credit score.)

 Some line-of-credit lenders report to credit bureaus, but not all.
-You can expect most traditional banks to report.
-But lots of online lenders (like Kabbage, for example) don’t report to credit bureaus at all―meaning you won’t get to build your credit.
+You can expect most traditional banks to report, but lots of online lenders (like Kabbage, for example) don’t report to credit bureaus at all―meaning you won’t get to build your credit.